trueaniki/time-sort/README.md

 # Time Sort
-*Time will pit everything on its places*
+*Time will put everything on its places*